tomeshnet/toronto-community-network-docs/src/network/hardware-benchmark.md

 #### Configure interfaces

-Configure the ip addresses the interface.
+Configure the IP addresses the interface.
 Make the default route the `Device`.

 `eth0` Interface on device connected to `Device`